-What to do for 2 days in Cordoba
+What to do for 1 or 2 days in Córdoba

-Cordoba is part of the trio of Andalucia’s most famous and most visited cities , with Seville and Granada , and it is not by chance.
-The majority of tours in Andalucia offer to visit these 3 cities to admire the main places of interest.
+Cordoba is part of the trio of Andalusia’s most famous and most visited cities , with Seville and Granada , and it is not by chance.
+The majority of tours in Andalusia offer to visit these 3 cities to admire the main places of interest.

-To visit Cordoba in 1 or 2 days, is to discover one of the most beautiful old cities of Andalucia as well as prestigious monuments like the mosque-cathedral of Cordoba or the Alcázar.
+To visit Córdoba in 1 or 2 days, is to discover one of the most beautiful old cities of Andalusia as well as prestigious monuments like the mosque-cathedral of Córdoba or the Alcázar.
 Ideal for a day trip from Seville (trains connect them in 40 minutes for 30 € return), the city is full of beautiful typical and unique places to discover.

 So what to do in Cordoba?
 Where to stay in Cordoba Discover now our top 15 things to see and do in Cordoba!

 1. Jewish Quarter of Cordoba (La Juderia), the heart of the city

 To enter the historic center of Cordoba , you will pass through the Almodovar Gate surrounded by its high walls and ramparts.
 It marks the entrance to Juderia, the old Jewish quarter of Cordoba .
 Stroll through its typical Andalusian streets with whitewashed facades and flowery balconies.
 Do not miss calleja de las Flores , Cordoba’s most famous little alley, which leads to a pretty view of the Cordoba Mosque-Cathedral.

 This district is a UNESCO World Heritage Site and includes the majority of historical monuments to visit in Cordoba such as the Mosque and Alcazar which I am talking about a little further down.

 It is also in this area that you can do your shopping with many leather craft or goldsmith shops.